USS PAUL HAMILTON DDG 60

 April 17, 2014 The Paul Hamilton recently departed Pearl Harbor for sea trials after a four-month SRA.

-June 20, USS Pearl Harbor returned to Pearl Harbor after a week-long underway for routine training.
+June 20, USS Paul Hamilton returned to Pearl Harbor after a week-long underway for routine training.